Rules and Regulations

 SPECKLED TROUT RULES:

 3. Speckled Trout Divisions.
-For speckled trout, the Louisiana Coast will be separated into four divisional competition areas; the West, South-West, South-East, and East; each having its own top prize fish.
+For speckled trout, the Louisiana Coast will be separated into four divisional competition areas; the West, South-West, South-East, and East; each having its own Top Prize fish.

 5. Cross-Zone Entry Prohibited.
 Speckled trout must be entered in the zone where it was caught, not weighed in.
 The Coastal Fisheries Institute at Louisiana State University may perform scientific tests to verify the location and time of catch.

 6. Speckled Trout Prize Distribution.
 Prizes will be awarded as follows: A single prize will be awarded for the heaviest speckled trout weighed in each respective division.
-The heaviest trout overall across the entire state will win the top prize.
+The heaviest trout overall across the entire state will win the Top Prize.
 Additional prizes for second and third place may be awarded at the STAR Committee’s discretion.

 The STAR Committee will designate the prizes (or their equivalents) in each division.
 All decisions of the STAR Committee are final and not subject to protest or appeal.